BDiogo/BDiogo.github.io/README.md

 #### `Pilot.reRandom()`
 Makes a new random for letters, changing its widths.
 If mode isn't `random` will change it.
 #### `Pilot.animate(velocity, TimeoutVariable, "decrease" or "increase")`
 This function was created purposely for animate de font width.
 The `velocity`variable indicates how fast the width will descrease or increase.
 Once the word reaches its maximum, when `increase` and minimum when `decrease` will crear the timeout  specified.
+Example:

+        var timeout= setInterval(function() {
+            pilot.animate(10, timeout , "increase");
+        },30);

 #### `Pilot.interpolate()`
 Draws in canvas, given widths for each letter.